At Blue Falcon Publishing we work with a number of fantastic freelance illustrators.

 Tracy is an illustrator who is passionate about using colour and fun to spark the imagination of children and adults alike.
 Her illustrations encompass wonderful detail that keeps your eyes moving around each picture.

 After studying Graphic Design and Art History at Northumberland College of Art and Technology, she started a design career in the print industry.
 Feeling compelled to pursue her dream of working in children’s illustration, 3 years ago she took the plunge.
 Tracy loves to paint using traditional methods, but recently she has started to teach herself digital art.
+She is currently busy working on the illustrations for Sarah Morrell’s upcoming picture book, Molly’s Magic Brolly.

 Tracy lives just outside of the vibrant city of Newcastle upon Tyne with her partner and teenage son.
 You can view her portfolio at https://instagram.com/tracy.connelly.art.